 The components that interact with the Data Collection Manager can be classified as publishers and subscribers.
-The main component which performs the metrics' data publishing operation is the Data shipper, playing the role of the MEF component from the general architecture, transforming the heterogeneous, raw logs obtained from components and collection tools into metrics with a common, homogeneous format.
-These data shippers can be placed within each component as a lightweight software (ranging from general-purpose solutions already developed and packaged like Beats to more complex solutions programmed for specific-purpose cases) or can be in a separated server, but in both cases, they must be connected to the Data Collection Manager with a logical connection.
+The main component which performs the metrics' data publishing operation is the Data shipper, playing the role of the MEF component from the general architecture, and whose objective is to execute the log-to-metric operation that transforms the heterogeneous, raw logs obtained from components and collection tools into metrics with a common, homogeneous format.
+These data shippers can be placed within each component as a lightweight software (ranging from general-purpose solutions already developed and packaged like Beats4 to more complex solutions programmed for specific-purpose cases) or can be in a separated server, but in both cases, they must be connected to the Data Collection Manager with a logical connection.